MARY BORGMAN, MSW, LICSW

 SARAH K. KEIFER, BSBM

 For over a decade, Sarah has served in several capacities, earning dozens of awards for her expertise within the telecommunications industry.
 In roles spanning sales, program management, operations, information technology, and new service development, Sarah has proven time and again that her passion lies in making needed services available for people who may not always have the obvious means to access them.
 To grow her capacity for fulfilling this passion, Sarah completed her bachelor’s degree in Business Management, and served as a consultant on a number of philanthropic projects directly aimed at improving the lives of low income and foster children.
 Sarah currently serves as our CEO, while also serving on the board of a Georgia-based nonprofit that is involved in bringing the community together to support programs like food drives, Youth for America, Habitat for Humanity, and a number of other organizations.
 Currently, Sarah lives in Atlanta, and enjoys a wide variety of traveling adventures and the arts.

-Kylie has experience in the health care consulting field, working on both policies and reform.
-As GIE's operations manager, she handles much of the backend work so that our specialists can focus solely on the families they work with.
+Kylie completed her bachelor’s degree in English, spending a semester studying at the University of Oxford.
+She uses her power of organization to keep GIE running smoothly, so that our specialists can focus solely on the families they work with.
+Kylie loves being a part of an organization that is changing people’s lives and making a positive difference.
 She enjoys cycling, knitting, and curling up with a book and a cup of coffee.